 88075-02 INSPECTION REQUIREMENTS

 02.01 Event Follow Up.
-This procedure is for initial to events to make initial decisions on the safety significance of an event to determine the NRC response.
+This procedure is for initial follow-up to events to make initial decisions on the safety significance of an event to determine the NRC response.
 If an inspector is on site, work with regional management to determine the following by observation and discussions.
 If there is no inspector on site, determine the following through discussions with licensee representatives.
 For information gathering related to security, material control and accountability (MC&A), or nuclear criticality safety (NCS) issues, involve appropriate staff from those organizations in communications with licensee representatives.

 Observe plant parameters and status, including items relied on for safety (IROFS) and other relevant safety control availability.
 Determine alarms/conditions preceding or indicating the event.